-Motor Skill Development Copyright © 2022 by Martha Lally and Suzanne Valentine-French is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
-49 Toilet Training Martha Lally; Suzanne Valentine-French; and Dinesh Ramoo Toilet training typically occurs during the first two years of early childhood (twenty-four to thirty-six months).
-Some children show interest by age two, but others may not be ready until months later.
-The average age for girls to be toilet trained is twenty-nine months and for boys it is thirty-one months, and 98 percent of children are trained by thirty-six months (Boyse and Fitzgerald, 2010).
-The child's age is not as important as their physical and emotional readiness.
+Toilet training typically occurs during the first two years of early childhood (24-36 months).
+Some children show interest by age 2, but others may not be ready until months later.
+The average age for girls to be toilet trained is 29 months and for boys it is 31 months, and 98% of children are trained by 36 months (Boyse & Fitzgerald, 2010).
+The child's age is not as important as his/her physical and emotional readiness.
 If started too early, it might take longer to train a child.
-According to the Mayo Clinic (2016b, p.
-1), the following questions can help parents determine if a child is ready for toilet training: - Does your child seem interested in the potty chair or toilet, or in wearing underwear? - Can your child understand and follow basic directions? - Does your child tell you through words, facial expressions, or posture when he or she needs to go? - Does your child stay dry for periods of two hours or longer during the day? - Does your child complain about wet or dirty diapers? - Can your child pull down his or her pants and pull them up again? - Can your child sit on and rise from a potty chair?
+According to The Mayo Clinic (2016b) the following questions can help parents determine if a child is ready for toilet training:

+- Does your child seem interested in the potty chair or toilet, or in wearing underwear? - · Can your child understand and follow basic directions? - Does your child tell you through words, facial expressions or posture when he or she needs to go? - Does your child stay dry for periods of two hours or longer during the day? - Does your child complain about wet or dirty diapers? - Can your child pull down his or her pants and pull them up again? - Can your child sit on and rise from a potty chair? (p.
+1)